-PRG 000.35 Your company's CSF offer must be an offer of fully-paid ordinary shares-offers of other types of securities (e.g. partly-paid shares, preference shares, options or debentures) are not currently permitted under the CSF regime.
+AG 261.37 Your company's CSF offer must be an offer of fully-paid ordinary shares-offers of other types of securities (e.g. partly-paid shares, preference shares, options or debentures) are not currently permitted under the CSF regime.

-Note: The Corporations Regulations 2001 (Corporations Regulations) do permit the CSF regime to be extended to a broader range of securities in the future (see reg 6D.3A.01).
+Note: The Corporations Regulations permit the CSF regime to be extended to a broader range of securities in the future-see reg 6D.3A.01.

-- RG 000.36 Your company's CSF offer must be an offer for the issue, not the sale, of shares-that is, the offer can only cover primary issues and not transfers or sales of shares that are already issued (e.g. sales of shares issued to the founders or directors of the company). - PG 000.37 Offers to sell shares that have been issued under CSF offers are not covered by the CSF regime.
-Investors are not able to sell shares acquired under a CSF offer within 12 months of their issue without a prospectus or other disclosure document, unless an exemption in \$708 applies (e.g. sales to sophisticated or professional investors) or unless ASIC gives relief.
+- Your company's CSF offer must be an offer for the issue, not the sale, of shares-that is, the offer can only cover primary issues and not transfers or sales of shares that are already issued (e.g. sales of shares issued to the founders or directors of the company). - PG 261.39 Offers to sell shares that have been issued under CSF offers are not covered by the CSF regime.
+Investors are not able to sell shares acquired under a CSF offer within 12 months of their issue without a prospectus or other disclosure document, unless an exemption in s708 applies (e.g. sales to sophisticated or professional investors) or unless ASIC gives relief.

-Note: See the on-sale provisions in s707(3)-(4) of the Corporations Act.
-Regulatory Guide 173 Disclosure for on-sale of securities and other financial products (RG 173) provides further guidance on the on-sale provisions and the circumstances where we may provide relief from the disclosure requirements in Ch 6D of the Corporations Act for the on-sale of securities.
+Note: See the on-sale provisions in \$707(3)-(4).
+Regulatory Guide 173 Disclosure for on-sale of securities and other financial products (RG 173) provides further guidance on the on-sale provisions and the circumstances where we may provide relief from the disclosure requirements in Ch 6D for the on-sale of securities.